CorndelWithSoftwire/javascript-cheatsheets/conditionals-control-flow.md

 # Conditionals and Control Flow

-In Java (and indeed all programming) a key feature is to be able to control the order in which the statements you write in your code are executed.
+In Javascript (and indeed all programming) a key feature is to be able to control the order in which the statements you write in your code are executed.
 This is achieved through _conditional_ statements.

 ## Boolean operators